 I've gotten to know him so well because he keeps coming up to New York trying to steal New York businesses and incentivize them to go down to Florida.

-etc., so that they can get this gas because they they have a bit of a gas shortage along gas lines as people now you know begin to gas up and make their move out of you know dangerous areas.
+And he's been able to allow these states to lift their burdens of what it is at the hours that these truck drivers can drive, et cetera, so that they can get this gas because they have a bit of a gas shortage and long gas lines as people now begin to gas up and make their move out of dangerous areas.

-The sad part is for Florida is and I'm not trying to be Mr. Negative here, is it's taking it's not only gonna hit Miami directly, it's it's it's gonna be hitting as as closely as uh uh on the west side of Florida, like Naples, and even as far as Fort Myers.
+The sad part is for Florida is, and I'm not trying to be Mr. Negative here, is it's taking, it's not only going to hit Miami directly, it's going to be hitting as closely as on the west side of Florida, like Naples, and even as far as Fort Myers.

-And but it it makes an eastwardly turn up the coast, headed towards Georgia and the Carolina.
+But it makes an eastwardly turn up the coast headed towards Georgia and the Carolinas.

 The only thing that you do have at this particular time is a little bit of time.